Automated Privacy Information Annotation in Large Language Model Interactions: Evaluation for Local Detection Methods

-\textbf{Privacy Information Summarization.} Figure \ref{fig:result_info} presents the performance of different local privacy detection baselines for information-level F1.
+\textbf{Privacy Information Summarization.} Figure \ref{fig:result_info} presents the performance of different local privacy detection baselines from information-level F1.
 We can find that by supervised fine-tuning with the training set, Qwen2.5-7B achieves the best performance on different datasets.
-Specifically, the fine-tuned Qwen2.5-7B outperforms ZG with Qwen2.5-7B by 21.06\% and 28.03\%, and outperforms ICL with Qwen2.5-7B by 16.80\% and 20.33\% in English and Chinese dataset, respectively.
-We can also observe that fine-tuned 1B model outperforms both ZG and ICL with 72B model by over 10.83\% and 7.18\% in English and Chinese dataset, respectively.
-However, there still a gap between the performance of more light-weight LLMs and the ground truth in fine-grained privacy extraction.
-This emphasizes the need for exploring more effective methods grounded in our dataset.
-More detailed discussion is provided in Appendix \ref{sec:discussion}.
-Furthermore, to explore the real-time inference efficiency of the local fine-tuned models, we measured the average privacy detection time per query in Appendix \ref{sec:infer_time}.
+Specifically, the fine-tuned Qwen2.5-7B outperforms ZG with Qwen2.5-7B by 21.06\% and 28.03\%, and outperforms ICL with Qwen2.5-7B by 16.80\% and 20.33\% in English and Chinese datasets, respectively.
+We can also observe that the fine-tuned 1B model outperforms both ZG and ICL with the 72B model by over 10.83\% and 7.18\% in English and Chinese datasets, respectively.

+\textbf{Discussion.} Although the fine-tuned Qwen2.5-7B model achieves a binary privacy leakage classification accuracy of 87.56\%, its performance on more complex tasks remains insufficient for practical deployment.
+For instance, the best fine-tuned model attains a phrase-level F1 score of 74.27\% and an information-level F1 score of only 44.70\% on the Chinese dataset.
+These results emphasize the need for exploring more effective methods grounded in our dataset.
+Furthermore, to explore the real-time inference efficiency of the local fine-tuned models, we also measured the average privacy detection time per query in Appendix \ref{sec:infer_time}.